Business Writing Style Guide

 For consistency, I always place an Oxford comma, also referred to as a serial comma or series comma, prior to the conjunction.
 If the comma preceding the conjunction doesn’t make sense, I rewrite the sentence.

 Everyone’s read funny examples demonstrating why Oxford commas are important.
-With the Oxford comma, there are clearly at least four people on the invitation list :
+With the Oxford comma, there are clearly at least four people on the invitation list: We invited the baristas, JFK, and Stalin.
+However without the Oxford comma, arguably only two people are expected: We invited the baristas, JFK and Stalin.
+When Oxford commas are used consistently, there is no question about intent.

 Dates

-British English specifies that dates should be written in order from most specific to most general, Day/Month/Year, format.
+British English specifies that dates should be written in order from most specific to most general, Day/Month/Year format.
 American English most commonly requires dates in Month/Day/Year format.
-While the British style is more logical, unless the audience is global, I follow the American rule.
+While the British style is more logical, I typically follow the American format for US readers.

-I never use British terminology like “half five”, D/M/YYYY date formats, or, for Pete’s sake, “fortnight”, preferring instead to use the more straightforward, “5:30”, “March 8th”, “two weeks”.
+I never use British expressions such as “half five” or, for Pete’s sake, “fortnight”, preferring instead to use “5:30” or “two weeks”.

 A reader accurately pointed out that I inconsistently use hyphens and dashes.
 These are the rules by which I do my best: